Embeddings, immersions and the Bartnik quasi-local mass conjectures: Introduction

 In contrast to the negative results above on Conjectures II and III, we present positive evidence for the validity of Conjecture I in Section 3.
 We prove in Proposition \ref{prop_H} that if the boundary data $(\g, H)$ admit an extension to an AF metric of non-negative scalar curvature, then so do $(\g, \w H)$, for any $\w H \geq H$.
 Combining this with previous results in \cite{MS} and \cite{A2} leads to the verification of Conjecture I for a wide variety of boundary data $(\g, H)$, although without addressing the issue of horizons.

 The contents of the paper are briefly as follows.
 In Section 2, we discuss the various possible definitions of horizon as well as the boundary conditions \eqref{bcont}--\eqref{bcont_weak}, and the relations of minimizers of the Bartnik mass with the static vacuum Einstein equations.
-The main results are Theorems \ref{thm_mass_min_static} and \ref{thm_BC} mentioned above.
+The main results are Theorems \ref{thm_mass_min_static} and \ref{thm_BC}, which imply Theorem \ref{thm1.1}.
 In Section 3 we discuss Conjecture I and present new evidence for its validity in general.
 Section 4 is devoted to the proof of Theorem \ref{thm_conj_II}, while Conjecture III is discussed further in Section 5.
 We note that although the topics of these sections are of course inherently related, the sections themselves are essentially independent of each other.

 \textit{Acknowledgments:} This work began at the conference ``Static metrics and Bartnik's quasi-local mass conjecture" in May 2016 at the Universit\"at T\"ubingen.
 We are grateful to the University for financial support and in particular to Carla Cederbaum, for providing the opportunity to initiate this collaboration.
+We also extend our thanks to Zhongshan An and the referees for their careful reading of the paper and insightful questions and comments.
 M.A.~was partially supported by NSF Grant DMS 1607479.